Wealthify doesn't support your browser

 Your child can have a Junior Cash ISA, or a Junior Stocks and Shares ISA, or both.
 But unlike Adult ISAs where you can open a new account each tax year, your child is only able to have one of each type throughout their whole childhood.

-So, how do you choose the right account for your kid?
+So, how do you choose the right account for your child?
 Well, you may want to do some research and look into the characteristics of each JISA type before making any decision.

 A Junior Cash ISA simply works like a cash savings account where your child is guaranteed to get their money back, plus a bit of interest.
 The only difference is that everything they earn is tax-free.